 We’ve had measures in place over the last month to limit our exposure for our teams and clients.
 Based on Public Health England (PHE) advice, any of the team returning from high-risk countries have worked from home for 14 days, whether they showed any symptoms or not.

-We’ve also followed PHE advice for all staff and visitors to our offices to limit the spread of infections, for example by washing hands or using hand sanitiser.
+We’ve also followed PHE advice for all staff and visitors to our offices to limit the spread of infections, washing hands or using hand sanitiser for example.

 Work in progress